 - When you have the code, go to PayPal and click on “Wallet” then “Confirm Card”.
 Enter the code where prompted.

-- Your withdrawal limit will be lifted and you’ll be free to enjoy PayPal transactions of any amounts.
+- Your $500 withdrawal limit will be lifted and you’ll be free to enjoy PayPal transactions to the maximum.

 Examples of Kenyan Banks that you can link with PayPal

 As stated above, you can use any Kenyan bank that has MasterCard or Visa cards.

 Below are some banks that you can use: